libmir/mir-glas/README.md

 You may want to build LDC from source or use [LDC 1.1.0 beta 2](https://github.com/ldc-developers/ldc/releases/tag/v1.1.0-beta2).
 Beta 2 generates a lot of warnings that can be ignored.
 Beta 3 is not supported.

 LDC binaries contains two compilers: ldc2 and ldmd2.
-The last one should be used.
+It is recommended to use ldmd2 with mir-glas.

-Recent LDC packages come with [dub package manager](http://code.dlang.org/docs/commandline). dub is used to build the project.
+Recent LDC packages come with the [dub package manager](http://code.dlang.org/docs/commandline). dub is used to build the project.

 #### Mir CPUID